-More details can be found in What is OOP?.
+More details can be found in Object-Oriented Programming for Heretics

 |Inheritance||The reuse of base classes (superclasses) to form derived classes (subclasses).
 Methods and properties defined in the superclass are automatically shared by any subclass.
 A subclass may override any of the methods in the superclass, or may introduce new methods of its own.

-More details can be found in What is OOP?.
+More details can be found in Object-Oriented Programming for Heretics

 |Polymorphism||Same interface, different implementation.
 The ability to substitute one class for another.
 This means that different classes may contain the same method signature, but the result which is returned by calling that method on a different object will be different as the code behind that method (the implementation) is different in each object.

-More details can be found in What is OOP?.
+More details can be found in Object-Oriented Programming for Heretics

 The article also contains the following statement: